 After achieving VIB or VIB Rouge status at Sephora for the serious cash you’ve dropped on foundations, concealers, powders, primers, eyeshadows, contour palettes, mascaras, setting sprays, and all sorts of other magical makeup wizardry, somehow it feels painful to drop even more cash on makeup brushes to make the most out of all that maquillage.
 Or is it just me?

 I started taking a real interest in makeup at age 17 or 18.
-Not having an older sister or anyone who was enthusiastic about fashion or makeup growing up, I had no idea why I should “waste” my pennies on brushes when I could just buy tons of crazy-colored 50- or 80-count cheapie eyeshadow palettes, haha.
-And use some kind of rough brushes that felt like sandpaper on my face and barely picked up product, let alone applied it smoothly.
+Not having an older sister or anyone enthusiastic about fashion or makeup growing up, I had no knowledge regarding make-up brushes.
+Foundation was another area that I lacked clarity in the beginning.
+However, now I even know that mineral foundation works better than liquid foundation!
+When it came to brushes, I had no idea why I should “waste” my pennies on brushes when I could just buy tons of crazy-colored 50- or 80-count cheapie eyeshadow palettes, haha.
+And use some kind of rough brushes that felt like sandpaper on my face and barely picked up a product, let alone applied it smoothly.

 To each their own, though; those purchases brought me joy at the time, but now that I’m dangerously close to the big 3-0, I see the value in some good, basic makeup brushes.
 If you’re looking for more kit to improve your makeup routine, then you might want to have a look over at somewhere like Etoile Collective for some more products.